BryanEAtherton/Azure-VM-Honeypot-setup/README.md

 <br />

 <p>
-1. Here we can see a failed Ping attempt on the Windows VM because the Firewall protections are active.
+1. Here we can see a failed Ping attempt on the Windows VM because the local Firewall protections are active.
 </p>
 <img src="https://i.imgur.com/3aQPBRc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>